jugmac00/flask-reuploaded/docs/installation.rst

   the function was only necessary for Flask 0.6 and earlier.
-  Since then you can use Flask's own `MAX_CONTENT_LENGTH <https://flask.palletsprojects.com/en/1.1.x/config/#MAX_CONTENT_LENGTH>`_ environment variable, so you don’t read more than this many bytes from the incoming request data.
+  Since then you can use Flask's own `MAX_CONTENT_LENGTH <https://flask.palletsprojects.com/en/1.1.x/config/#MAX_CONTENT_LENGTH>`_ configuration variable, so you don’t read more than this many bytes from the incoming request data.

-- `autoserve` of uploaded images now has been deactivated;
+- `UPLOADS_AUTOSERVE` of uploaded images now has been deactivated;
   this was a poorly documented "feature", which even could have lead to unwanted data disclosure.